IceBerge421/markdown-cv/index.md

 ## About

-Doctoral candidate in Digital Media in the University of Central Florida’s Texts & Technology PhD program.
-Award-winning game designer and teacher studying the so-called "unplayable."
+Incoming Assistant Professor of Experimental Game Design in the University of Alberta Media & Technology Studies Program and the Department of Women & Gender Studies.
+Award-winning game designer studying the so-called "unplayable."
 Work can be found in *Game Studies,* *New Media & Society,* *Feminist Media Studies* and the proceedings of DiGRA, ICIDS, and elsewhere.

 <div id="printPageButton">